higherordinal/FlavorConnect/README.md

   - `deploy_bluehost.php` - PHP deployment script for Bluehost
   - `deploy_bluehost.bat` - Windows batch script for deployment
   - `deploy_bluehost.sh` - Linux/macOS shell script for deployment
-  - `DEPLOYMENT_GUIDE.md` - Comprehensive deployment instructions
+  - `DEPLOYMENT_GUIDE.md` - Comprehensive but not yet completed deployment instructions

-  - `COM_WITH_AI.md` - Documentation about AI-assisted development
+**Note:** The production environment uses a simplified configuration approach where the public folder contents are placed directly in the document root.

 ## Additional Documentation